 Ideally we would have fly to Umbria to see the original, but that was beyond our budget of course, let alone the restrictions imposed by the C.V.
 (China Virus/ Corona virus/Conspiracy Virus - take your pick!)
 This example of the artists work is finer than some of his other works.
 It suggests that the Master of the Blue Crucifixes had further developed his craft by the time he had painted this one.

-Despite the noble elegance of the torso, the hands were its weakest area.
-The two examples shown below left, are quite loosely painted.
-I felt this would only become more exaggerated when painted on a larger scale and detract from the overall elegance of the figure.
-For this reason I made the decision to give more anatomical form to hands (see sketch far right below).
+Despite the noble elegance of the torso, the hands were its weakest area, and painted quite loosely.
+I adopted a different approach to painting the hands, because on a larger scale the 'poorly painted' areas (if I might say that of a Master) would detract from the overall elegance of the figure.
+For this reason I made the decision to give more anatomical form to hands.

 Frames and Braces